hands-on-leipzig/honr/INITIAL_DEPLOYMENT.md

 # Initial Deployment Guide

-This guide covers the **first-time deployment** process for HOTR, which includes copying the entire database from the source environment.
+This guide covers the **first-time deployment** process for HONR, which includes copying the entire database from the source environment.

 ## Overview